 Famous guests: Former French President Nicolas Sarkozy and wife Carla Sarkozy Bruni, Russian Prime Minister Dmitry Medvedev, Hillary Clinton

 Spread across 6,500 square feet, the opulent Tata Suite is a fusion of Mughal decor with the contemporary design.
-From the plush and rare ‘Mughal Jail Collection’ carpet, possibly the most expensive in the world to the spacious bathrooms is laden with Bvlgari amenities and complimentary services such as a personalized butler service, a gym and spa and a walk-in closet, this grand presidential suite is opulent without being vulgur.
+From the plush and rare ‘Mughal Jail Collection’ carpet, possibly the most expensive in the world to the spacious bathrooms is laden with Bvlgari amenities and complimentary services such as personalized butler service, a gym, and spa, and a walk-in closet, this grand presidential suite is opulent without being vulgar.

 The foyer of the suite opens to a formal lounge with an adjoining dining room for 12 and all crystal items are imported from Waterford, Germany.

 Lithographs depicting India of the late 19th century are displayed across the corridor as are paintings by M F Husain and Anjolie Ela Menon.
-Indulge in private spa with a personalized Jiva spa menu, steam room, sauna and 2 professional masseur with sprawling space, offering the ultimate in luxury and elegance along with cutting edge modern technology.
+Indulge in the private spa with a personalized Jiva spa menu, steam room, sauna, and 2 professional masseurs with sprawling space, offering the ultimate in luxury and elegance along with cutting-edge modern technology.